EmilieCLARY/ISENtinel/README.md

 Commands to install the project :

 - In client/api, create a virtual environment : python -m venv venv
-- Activate it : . venv/bin/activate
+- Activate it :
+   - On Linux : ./venv/bin/activate
+   - On Windows : ./venv/Scripts/activate
 - Install python plugins : pip install flask python-dotenv scikit-learn flask-cors ultralytics cvzone

 Commands to launch the project :